mitzicubillamontilla/SparseBiplots/README.md

 # SparseBiplots
 Sparse Biplots are modern variant of HJ-Biplot which attempts to find sparse loadings, i.e., weight vectors with only a few nonzero values.
+Introducing a penalty parameter helps improve the interpretation of the model because the axis are formed as a linear combination of only some of the original variables.

 ## Installation
 * Install *SparseBiplots* from **CRAN**: